SubhrajitSain/Lunite-website/docs/05-manual.md

 Before we get started:
 - For issues in this documentation or in Lunite, please either open a Github Issue on the repository or visit ANW’s website at [https://anw.is-a.dev](https://anw.is-a.dev).
 - To get the latest updates, try reloading the site with cache turned off.
 Cache can sometimes retain old pages which may contain errors.
+Try pressing `Ctrl+F5` or `Ctrl+Shift+R` to reload any page without cache.

 ---